 The power of this energetic force reverberates in the woods on a roasting hot summer day when everything in nature is flourishing.
 Despite the smoldering heat, the heavily-clustered trees sport their verdure; the fully-blossomed flowers entice bees and butterflies; and the sounds of birds and insects charge the air with melodic euphony.
 It is the time of activities, energy, expansion and growth.

 The most Yang in nature, it is the Fire Element that imbues us with buoyancy and gives our eyes a sparkle.
 In our lives, this element is associated with the period of our youth when our physical and mental capacities reach the peak.

-According to the Taoist theory of the Five Elements, the energy of Fire promotes joy, love, passion, abundance, expansion and development.
+According to the Five Elements theory, Fire energy promotes joy, love, passion, abundance, expansion and development.
 It also offers us inspiration, intuition and the desire to nourish an intimate relationship or friendship.
-Due to the radiant energy of the Fire Element, our outer appearance tends to “glow” in our youth.
+Due to the radiant energy of Fire, our outer appearance tends to “glow” in our youth.
 Fire brings much passion into our lives and fills us with spirited vigor.

 The Fire Element also tends to incite sexual energy in us.
 As a result, many of us become more sexually active in summer when the energy of Fire prevails in nature.

 The Yin aspect of the Fire Element is embodied in the heart, while its Yang aspect is embodied in the small intestine.
 In our bodies, Fire governs our tongue, blood, arteries and circulatory system.

 The Fire Element, if balanced, breathes much joy and passion into our lives.
 However, in order to enjoy enthusiasm, playfulness and healthy sexuality, we must keep this element in balance.
 When imbalanced, we could become hyperactive and over-exuberant.
 We could have an explosive personality coupled with an “annoying” loud laughter.